zdu-strong/transparent-republic/README.md

 Officials may still be directly revoked in cases of severe misconduct, but default responsibility always travels upward.<br/>

 ## 🔷 4.
-State Supervisory Council<br/>
+Governance Region Supervisory Council<br/>
 Consists of 300 members elected by Community Supervisors, a collective body with no single leader.<br/>

 Holds exactly two powers:<br/>

-✅ To appoint key state officials — including the State Governors, and State Budget Teams.(≥60% approval required)<br/>
+✅ To appoint key state officials — including the Governance Region Governors, and State Budget Teams.(≥60% approval required)<br/>

 ✅ To revoke any government official, including law enforcement personnel, via majority internal vote.(≥50% vote required)<br/>

-If a lower official abuses their power, their superior can be revoked by the State Supervisory Council.<br/>
+If a lower official abuses their power, their superior can be revoked by the Governance Region Supervisory Council.<br/>

 This encourages active management and responsibility at every level, while avoiding bureaucratic overload at the top.<br/>